finehq/fine/tiptap-extension-agent/README.md

-# Tiptap Extension Expert 🤖
+# Tiptap Extension Agent 🤖

 If you ever tried creating a plugin for [Prosemirror](https://prosemirror.net/), you know it's no easy task.
 [Tiptap](https://tiptap.dev/) has given us a wrapper for plugins in the form of extensions, which definitely makes our lives easier, but writing your own extension can still be quite a daunting task...